Germany: Fatal shooting at Heidelberg University | DW | 24.01.2022

 According to a preliminary investigation, the weapons were not licensed, and appear to have been acquired from abroad.

-Police said the shooter was able to acquire the weapons without gun license, and that they found a proof of purchase for a weapon.
+Police said the shooter was able to acquire the weapons without a gun license, and that investigators found a proof of purchase for a weapon.

 The police said the shooter was not known to police, and lived alone in nearby Mannheim.

-The man had reportedly sent a WhatsApp message shortly before the incident, saying that unspecified people would be "punished."
+The man had reportedly sent a WhatsApp message to his father shortly before the incident, saying that unspecified people would be "punished."

-"My thoughts are with the victims, their relatives and of course the students of Heidelberg University," the chancellor added.
+"My thoughts are with the victims, their relatives and of course the students of Heidelberg University," Chancellor Scholz said.

+Heidelberg Mayor Eckart Würzner said it was "hard to believe" that a shooting like this could happen in the city, which is located south of Frankfurt and has a population of around 130,000.

+Heidelberg University is the oldest in Germany, and has over 30,000 students.

 wmr/msh (dpa, AFP)